ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/errors/README.md

 ## invalid-lts-license-key

 * Location: `core/editor.js`
 * Description: The editor license key for the LTS ("Long Term Support") version is missing or invalid.
 That version of the editor is only available under commercial terms (["Extended Support Model"](https://ckeditor.com/ckeditor-4-support/)) for anyone looking to extend the coverage of security updates and critical bug fixes.
+If you have already acquired the Extended Support Model, please visit the {@link support/license-key-and-activation license key and activation} guide.
 * Additional data: None.

 ## mathjax-no-config